CBRJ-Lyrical-Metrics/lyrical-evolution-capstone/README.md

 For centuries, songs have been passed down through generations, being sung as oral histories.
 However, with advancements of the 20th century, technology has made the world of music a much smaller place and, thanks to cheap, widely-available audio equipment, songs are now distributed on a much larger scale, having a farther-reaching impact, and a more permanent place in history.

-This project aimed to combine the record of lyrical history and technological advancements to evaluate the changes in the cultural lexicon and societal evolution over the last 50+ years.
-Using machine learning and natural language processing methodologies we investigated the topics prevalent in songs of the past, predicted the decade in which they were written, and conducted historical analysis through exploration to identify changing societal trends in relationships, technology, sexuality, and vulgarity.
+This project aimed to combine the record of lyrical history and technological advancements to evaluate the changes in the societal lexicon over the last 60+ years.
+Using machine learning and natural language processing methodologies we investigated the topics prevalent in songs of the past, predicted the decade in which they were written, and conducted historical analysis through exploration to identify changing societal trends in relationships, sexuality, and vulgarity.

 To do this, we acquired a [Kaggle](https://www.kaggle.com/datasets/dhruvildave/billboard-the-hot-100-songs) data set of the Billboard Top 100 Songs from its inception in 1958 to present.
 We then utilized the [Genius.com](https://genius.com/) API and LyricGenius Library to conduct web scraping to pull the lyrics for the specified songs which became the corpus for this project.
 The acquired data can be easily accessed via this[Google Drive .csv file](https://drive.google.com/file/d/1S0dJ7-5x8NIgt1LranE3UETgl_JvukGT/view).

-After acquiring and preparing the corpus, our team conducted time series analysis and natural language processing exploration utilizing methods such as topic modeling, word clouds, and bigrams.
+After acquiring and preparing the corpus, our team conducted time series analysis and natural language processing exploration utilizing methods such as sentiment analysis and topic modeling.
 We also employed multiclass classification methods to create multiple machine learning models.
 The end goal was to create an NLP model that accurately predicted the decade a song first appeared on the Billboard Top 100 chart, based on the words and word combinations found in the lyrics of the song.

 We choose the Billboard Hot 100 song list as a focus because it is the music industry standard record chart in the United States for song popularity, published weekly by Billboard magazine.
 It provides a window into popular culture at a given time, by providing chart rankings of songs that were trending on sales, airplay, and now streaming for that week in the United States.
 It is arguably the best historical record of the impact of specific popular songs over time.

 #### 3. FORMULATING HYPOTHESES
-The initial hypothesis of this project was that we could use the top songs of each decade in conjunction with topic modeling to identify unique words or topics which could be used as features to accurately predict the decade a song was on the Billboard Top 100 using machine learning.
+The initial hypothesis of this project was that we could use the top songs of each decade in conjunction with topic modeling to identify lyric features that would accurately predict the decade a song was on the Billboard Top 100 using machine learning.
 The thought behind this was that popular songs have been the historians of a unique lexicon, specific to their place in time.
-We believe the lyrics of popular songs could be analyzed through machine learning to identify societal trends in relationships, technology, sexuality, and vulgarity.
+We believe the lyrics of popular songs could be analyzed through machine learning to identify societal trends in relationships, sexuality, and vulgarity.

 #### 4. INITIAL QUESTIONS: